Cyber Force (comics): Volume 3

-The series was revived in a third volume in 2006 (April-September) as a six issue limited series written by Ron Marz and drawn by Pat Lee titled Rising From the Ashes.
-This series continues with Ripclaw and Velocity's travel to Antartica to find a cure against a doomsday virus, which was created as a failsafe by Cyberdata to destroy all mutants.
+The series was revived in a third volume in 2006 (April-September) as a six-issue limited series written by Ron Marz and drawn by Pat Lee titled Rising From the Ashes.
+This series continues with Ripclaw and Velocity's travel to Antarctica to find a cure against a doomsday virus, which was created as a failsafe by Cyberdata to destroy all mutants.
 Along with dealing with the virus and greedy sailors, Velocity uncovers the true origin of Cyberdata while being brought to a long-crashed sentient alien ship inside a frozen cave.
-It is revealed here that Cyberdata was created by an Antarctic explorer by the name of Emil Zadrock, whose mind became corrupted by 1,000 year-old living machinery that he found in the cave over a 100 years ago.
-The process of creating mutants was done by combining human beings with alien dna.
+It is revealed here that Cyberdata was created by an Antarctic explorer by the name of Emil Zadrock, whose mind became corrupted by 1,000-year-old living machinery that he found in the cave over 100 years ago.
+The process of creating mutants was done by combining human beings with alien DNA.
 The heroes eventually engage in a confrontation with the ancient alien race that created the living machinery and the crashed sentient spaceship.
 The team was given an updated look, a new base of operations, and changes to its roster.
-Important subplots include the death and resurrection of Ripclaw, Stryker being away on action, Impact wanting to leave the team, and a growing romantic relationship between Ripclaw and Velocity.
+Important subplots include the death and resurrection of Ripclaw, Stryker being away from the action, Impact wanting to leave the team, and a growing romantic relationship between Ripclaw and Velocity.
 The story also ties into the JLA/Cyberforce crossover that takes place between issues #0 and #1 of volume 3.